linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 	 - Borrow funds or use existing savings.
   1. **Default or Seek Relief**
 	 - Negotiate with creditors for debt relief or default on obligations.
-- Unlike domestic war loans,  Germany's reparation debts were not denominated in paper marks,  preventing debt monetization through [[Forwards and Futures Notes|currency]] devaluation.
+- Unlike domestic war loans,  Germany's reparation debts were not denominated in paper marks,  preventing debt monetization through [currency](../../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) devaluation.

 ## 2. Challenges of Cutting Government Spending
 - **Political and Social Implications**